Samupietila/AI-Chatbot/README.md

 2. **Greet the bot**
 3. **The bot asks what you need help with**
 4. **User will choose the subject and the bot will answer**

+## Contributing
+We welcome contributions!
+Please follow these steps:
+1. Fork the repository
+2. Create a new branch (`git checkout -b feature-branch`)
+3. Make your changes and commit (`git commit -m 'Add feature'`)
+4. Push to the branch (`git push origin feature-branch`)
+5. Open a pull request

 ## Contributors